-The Digital Twin concept is an emerging framework for the last two decades that brings efficiency and cost-saving.
+The concept is an emerging keyword for the last two decades that brings efficiency and cost-saving.
 In the previous article, we explored the idea of Digital Twin and its application in Warehouse Management.
-We will continue to discuss its potential and application in Shipments.
+In this blog post, we will continue to discuss its potential and application in Shipments.

-Digital Twins for Shipment: A promising technology for asset-heavy sectors
+Digital Twin for Shipment: A promising technology for asset-heavy sectors

-In one publication on Digital Twins in 2018, Deloitte predicted that Digital Twins’ global growth would reach 38% per year and obtain the value of $16 billion in 2023.
-Recently, Forbes indicates Digital Twinning is one of the technologies that drive strong ROI and other tangible benefits.
+In one publication in 2018, Deloitte predicted that Digital Twin’s global growth would reach 38% per year and obtain a value of $16 billion in 2023.
+Recently, Forbes indicates it is is one of the technologies that drive strong ROI and other tangible benefits.

-In the same research, Deloitte also points out that Digital Twins is especially beneficial in asset-heavy sectors.
+In the same research, Deloitte also points out that it is especially beneficial in asset-heavy sectors.
 It can update the most current state of the “real thing,” simulate multiple probabilities and analyze the impact of the action on different aspects without the actual operation of the entity.

 Especially in the shipping industry, Seanews indicates that “The virtual replica offers great assistance in optimizing maintenance, performance and designing procedures of the vessels.
 It can also be employed at ports to achieve better efficiency.”

-By and large, Digital Twins can improve Various aspects in the shipping industry.
-Some of them are
+By and large, this method can improve Various aspects of the shipping industry.
+Some of them are:

 According to DHL, creating a digital twin for the container that carries all the sensor-attached packages is the next logical step.
 The sensors will then connect to those of the digital container.
 The operators can now monitor the real container’s status and make timely adjustments when items’ conditions are threatened.